BUEC500C1/news-analyzer-primnp/Text NLP Analysis/README.md

 ## User Stories - Text NLP Analysis
-* As a user, I want to search using keywords and boolean operators
-* As a user, I want to identify repeated phrase/keywords throughout documents
+* As a user, I want to find text's entities
-* As a user, I want to create links with other documents via common keywords
+* As a user, I want to find text's sentiment
-* As a user, I want to get recommendations based off previous search
+* As a user, I want to know category of the text
-* As a user, I want to translate a word into another language (?)
+* As a user, I want to obtain keywords from text
 * As a user, I want to input keywords/text to get sentiment
-* As a user, I want to search keywords and get relevant information from the web
-* As a user, I want to find bias of documents based on keywords/phrases
-* As a user, I want to extract and classify text data (e.g, emails, product reviews, tweets)
+* As a user, I want to know (entities,sentiments) key pair

 > Procedure-based module